COMMUNITIES are being put at the heart of an innovative new health strategy being rolled out across the region aimed at preventing cancer.

 ‘Our aim is to ensure that as many people as possible across our community, regardless of background or ability, have access to this support,’ said Prof Corrigan.

-Dr Andy Phelps, regional executive officer for HSE Cork South and West, says the plan is about connecting hospitals, primary care, and community services to give people at home the knowledge and resources to manage their own health proactively.
+Dr Andy Phillips, regional executive officer for HSE Cork South and West, says the plan is about connecting hospitals, primary care, and community services to give people at home the knowledge and resources to manage their own health proactively.

 ‘Really this is about giving people the power to manage their own health and living healthily to enjoy life to the full,’ he said.